 #3 – A website is going to give you longevity.

 This is what I meant by the title of this episode.
-Why websites are better than Instagram for moms who want passive income.
-This is where I'm going to dive into this.
+Why websites are better than Instagram for moms who want to earn passive income.
+This is where I’m going to dive into this.

 A website gives you longevity.
 Search engines like Google, Pinterest or YouTube, Instagram is not their first choice for sending traffic to.
 Somebody goes to Google and they type in, ‘how do I build a website?’
 They are not going to see a bunch of Instagram posts come up in the results.